swerdloj/RustUI/README.md

 ## TODOs:
 - See [Projects](https://github.com/swerdloj/RustUI/projects)
-- Pass event to widget for custom handling
-  - Could pass within the WidgetState enum
-  - Allows for keyboard inputs & user-defined events
 - Default text ids?
   - For example, CheckBox widgets own a Text widget with id `""`
   - Does this need to change?
 User should never access them regardless?